shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 11, your Spell Sharing feature is enhanced.

 -   Shared spells are no longer restricted from you when you share them.
 You can now share a single spell with multiple vessels, and you can now cast it yourself while it is shared.
--   You can have an unlimited amount of vessels.
--   You may use your Spell Sharing feature on a creature that a vessel sees that is within your Cast Range of that vessel.
--   You may refresh the share duration of any vessel that is within your Tether Range.
+-   You may refresh the vessel duration of any vessel that is within your Tether Range.
--   Vessels within your Cast Range continuously have their share duration refreshed automatically.
+-   Vessels within your Cast Range continuously have their vessel duration refreshed automatically.
--   Each time a vessel casts a spell that you shared with them, their share duration is refreshed.
+-   Each time a vessel casts a spell that you shared with them, their vessel duration is refreshed.
 -   You can use your action to dismiss any shared spell that one of your vessels had casted.

 ### Evangelization

 At level 11, your vessels can evangelize.

+You may spend 1 hour to designate a willing vessel as a prime vessel.
+You must be able to see the vessel and they must be within your Cast Range for the whole duration.
+That vessel then becomes a prime vessel.

-As an action, you may designate a vessel within your Cast Range as a prime vessel.
-A prime vessel has the ability to use your Spell Sharing feature to share spells with other creatures, whether they are already vessels or not.
+A prime vessel has the ability to use your Spell Sharing feature to

+-   Designate other creatures as vessels of yours
+-   Share spells with other vessels.
 The spells they share must have already been shared with them.
+-   Revoke shared spells from other vessels
+-   Revoke vessel status from other vessels

+As an action, you may telepathically communicate a message to a prime vessel.
+This doesn’t enable the prime vessel to communicate back to you.

+Being a prime vessel is forever, with a few exceptions.
+A prime vessel automatically stops being a vessel if any of the following happens:

+-   The prime vessel dies or ceases to exist.
+-   The prime vessel willingly decides to stop being a prime vessel.
+-   You use an action to make them no longer a prime vessel.

+As an action, you may revoke a prime vessel’s vessel state, making them either a regular vessel or just another creature.

 ### Unity